juscelinotanaka/cent/README.md

  - Ghost refactoring - 8-10 hours
 	 - Ghost was firstly implemented like the "Atari" version (moving the whole sprite to the next line), but it was buggy yet.
 It was overriden on commit 711d1fb.
 - Logo, score and others - ~1 hours

+### Compiling
+This project was developed on MacOS using CLion (cmake-friendly) but a final version was run on Windows using Visual Studio 2017.
+Both IDEs should be able to open and run the project.

 ### Copyrights
 This project cannot be copied or reused for any purpouse.
 The images rights are not mine, except the logo image.